percona/training/exercise5-prepare-start-slave.md

   In your MySQL-DB2 terminal window, you should still be inside your MySQL $DATADIR.
 We can now issue the following command:

-  `innobackupex --apply-log --use-memory=4G ./`
+  `xtrabackup --prepare --use-memory=4G --target-dir=./`

-  * --apply-log - This option tells innobackupex that we want to apply the changes.
+  * --prepare - This option tells xtrabackup that we want to apply any in-flight transactional changes.
-  * --use-memory=4G - Increasing the amount of memory available to innobackupex can significantly speed up this process.
+  * --use-memory=4G - Increasing the amount of memory available to xtrabackup can significantly speed up this process.
 If there is nothing else running on your system, you may increase this to 10/20/50GB.

-  This is a two-stage process that innobackupex handles for you.
+  This is a two-stage process that xtrabackup handles for you.
 Stage 1 applies all of the transactional information to the datafiles and stage 2 creates new logfiles.
-You should see "innobackupex: Completed OK!" again when both steps are completed.
-The backup is now prepared.
+You should see "completed OK!" again when both steps are completed.
+The backup is now prepared and ready to be used.

 * 5.3 - Change ownership